-From the beginning, Meru designed its network for the All-Wireless Enterprise: an organization that never needs to depend on wires for network connectivity.
+From the beginning, Fortinet designed its network for the All-Wireless Enterprise: an organization that never needs to depend on wires for network connectivity.
 For hotels, resorts and other venues, this has become a critical requirement.
 Guests, staff and third parties need to be assured of reliable service throughout a venue - not just for existing voice and data applications but for new and unforeseen services.

 Simple to Deploy & Manage

-Most important for business agility, Meru has made it simple to become an All-Wireless Enterprise with a network that is simple to deploy and easy to maintain.
+Most important for business agility, Fortinet has made it simple to become an All-Wireless Enterprise with a network that is simple to deploy and easy to maintain.
 Trustworthy enough for any application, the network's simplicity and reliability minimize ongoing operating expenses and the need for on-site experts.

 - Quality of Service.
 Data applications get the predictable bandwidth they need while toll-quality voice is assured.